nickjj/dotfiles/README.md

 I recorded a [demo video](https://www.youtube.com/watch?v=7XmD5UyyhZQ) on how I use niri in my day to day.
 This repo will always have the most up to date changes so what you see on video will likely evolve over time!

-### Full package list
+### Packages, scripts and more

-There's docs with a [complete list of packages](./docs/packages.md) along with what they're being used for and why.
+There's docs with a list of [packages](./_docs/packages.md) and [scripts](./_docs/scripts.md) along with what they're being used for and why.

-The source of truth can always be found near the top of the [install script](./install).
-If you scroll down a little bit you'll see variables for each package manager.
-You can search for `PACKAGES_PACMAN` and go from there.
+The source of truth can always be found within the files at [_install/default/](./_install/default/).
+You'll find files related to packages, standalone scripts, programming languages and more.

-There's a separate doc for [standalone scripts](./docs/scripts.md) too.

 ## 🧾 Documentation